 Besides restrictions for cameras, further restrictions apply to audio recording.
 At a minimum, you may need a conspicuously posted sign that says you are recording audio as well as video.
 In many states, wiretapping and privacy laws apply to audio recordings and violations can lead to fines and penalties.
-You may need the express consent of one or both parties to any conversation you record, and you do not count as a party if you are not personally involved in the conversation.
+You may need the express consent of one or both parties for any conversation you record, but you do not count as a party if you are not personally involved in the conversation.

 Who can monitor security cameras placed in common areas?